Yoga with artificial joint – so the sun salutation works again

 • Stress reduction: Yoga has a relaxing effect and can reduce psychological stress after surgery.

-• Better circulation: Movements and stretches promote blood circulation and support healing.
+• Improved Blood Circulation: Movements and stretches promote blood circulation and support healing.

 Important notes for yoga practice with artificial joints (hip replacement, knee replacement)